 |Large Signal||Common Base||Class B Amplifier||Audio Frequencies (AF)|

 |Common Collector||Class AB Amplifier||Radio Frequencies (RF)|

 |Class C Amplifier||VHF, UHF and SHF

 Amplifiers can be thought of as a simple box or block containing the amplifying device, such as a Transistor, Field Effect Transistor or Op-amp, which has two input terminals and two output terminals (ground being common) with the output signal being much greater than that of the input signal as it has been “Amplified”.

 Ideal Amplifier Model

-has no units but in Electronics it is commonly given the symbol “A”, for Amplification.
+Amplifier gain is simply the ratio of the output divided-by the input.
+Gain has no units as its a ratio, but in Electronics it is commonly given the symbol “A”, for Amplification.
 Then the gain of an amplifier is simply calculated as the “output signal divided by the input signal”.

 Amplifier Gain of the Input Signal